Dynamic scaling and quenching for heavy quark in the linear expanding medium

 \section{Caucal-Iancu-Soyez scaling.}

-The scaling discussed in the previous section refers to the total energy loss, and works for the emitted radiation frequencies $\omega\le \omega_c$.
+As it was mentioned above, the scaling discussed in the previous section is relevant for the total energy loss of the parton, and works for the emitted radiation frequencies $\omega\lesssim \omega_c$.
 Another type of scaling was suggested in \cite{T4,T3}, see also Refs. \cite{T1,T2}, for the energy loss of massless gluon and quark jets.
 This second type of the scaling is quite different from the scaling discussed in the previous section that was valid in both ASW and BDMPSZ approaches.
-This new type of scaling is based on the observation that the singular part of the single gluon spectrum in the BDMPSZ approach is universal, i.e. is always proportional to $1/\sqrt{\omega}$: \beq \omega\frac{ dI}{d\omega}=\frac{\alpha_sC_F}{\pi}\frac{2}{2-h}\sqrt{\frac{q(L)L^2}{\omega}}. \eeq This behaviour can be obtained analytically \cite{T3} for massless partons using the explicit formula for massless gluon energy spectrum \cite{Arnold}:
+This new type of scaling is valid only for rather small values of $\omega$.
+It is based on the observation that the single parton spectrum in the limit $\omega\rightarrow 0$ in the BDMPSZ approach is universal.
+It is always proportional to $1/\sqrt{\omega}$: \beq \omega\frac{ dI}{d\omega}=\frac{\alpha_sC_F}{\pi}\frac{2}{2-h}\sqrt{\frac{\hat q(L)L^2}{\omega}}. \eeq This behaviour can be obtained analytically \cite{T3} for massless partons using the explicit formula for massless gluon energy spectrum \cite{Arnold}: